Peter S. Beagle: Early life

+He is Jewish.
+He was married to Enid Elaine Nordeen from 1964 to 1980.
+Together, they raised three children: Kalisa, Dan and step-daughter Victoria (Enid's daughter from a previous marriage).
+He married the author and visual artist Padma Hejmadi in 1988 and has since entered into a third marriage.

 Career

-Beagle was raised in Bronx, New York, and graduated from the Bronx High School of Science in 1955.
+Beagle was raised in The Bronx, New York; he graduated from the Bronx High School of Science in 1955.
 He garnered early recognition from The Scholastic Art & Writing Awards, winning a scholarship to University of Pittsburgh for a poem he submitted as a high school senior.
-He went on to graduate from the university with a degree in creative writing.
+Beagle went on to graduate from the university with a degree in creative writing.
 Following a year overseas, Beagle held the graduate Stegner Fellowship in creative writing at Stanford University, where he overlapped with Ken Kesey, Gurney Norman, and Larry McMurtry.

-Beagle wrote his first novel, A Fine and Private Place, when he was 19 years old, following it with a memoir, I See by My Outfit, in 1965.
+Beagle wrote his first novel, A Fine and Private Place, when he was 19 years old; the novel was followed by a memoir, I See by My Outfit, in 1965.